maxweber/cljs-devmode/README.md

 also be leveraged to pass additional parameters to the ClojureScript compiler.
-As you can see in the above example the :output-dir and :output-to entries are settings for the ClojureScript compiler, every addtional map entry will also be passed to the ClojureScript compiler.
+As you can see in the above example the :output-dir and :output-to entries are settings for the ClojureScript compiler, every additional map entry will also be passed to the ClojureScript compiler.

 ## TODOs